cozy/cozy.github.io/src/tutorials/konnector/2fa.md

 specific url, some others display a special html content.
 Take a look at [the github connector](https://github.com/konnectors/github) for real life example.

-## Home Automatic Successul Login deactivation
+## Home Automatic Successful Login deactivation

 By default, the "Home" application will suppose the connector's login is a success after 8s, which is bad when your connector needs to wait for the user to send his code.